-Nursing Services-(WYs23-5) The rates are based on hourly BLS wage data job code 29-1141 and includes Employment Related Expenditures at 32.7%, ProgramExpenditures, Program Support, at 33%, Training 13.4%, and Training and a 5% no show factor G & A. Nursing services will be billed in 15-minute increments and Nursing Consultation will be included under Nursing Case Management and Delegation beginning in WY2.
+Nursing Services-The rates are based on hourly BLS wage data job code 29-1141 and includes ERE, 32.7%, PS 33%, Program Support, -Training, 13.4%, and a 5% no show factor, and G & A. Nursing services will be billed in 15-minute increments and Nursing Consultation will be included under Nursing Case Management and Delegation beginning in WY2.
 When Nursing services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
-The cost components will include only ERE, Program Support, Training, and G&A.
+The cost components will include only ERE, Program Support, Training and G&A.

-Respite Care Services (Respite, Hourly and Daily)- The hourly rate, converted to a 15-minute unit in WY2 and called Respite, is based on the BLS wage data job code 39-9021 and includes ERE ERE 32.7%, Training at 8.6%, and Trans.
+Respite Care Services (Respite, Hourly and Daily) - The hourly rate, converted to a 15-minute unit in WY2 and called Respite, is based on the BLS wage data job code 39-9021 and includes ERE 32.7%, Program Support, Training at 8.6%, and G&A Trans.
 2%.

-Program Supports, Training,- and G&A. The daily rate is based on the hourly rate with an assumption of 16 hours of service.
-For WYs 2.5, the Respite daily rate is based on the hourly rate with an assumption of 16 hours of service with a 12% G&A to address the increased in administrative costs associated with the new billing system.
+The daily rate is based on the hourly rate with an assumption of 16 hours of service.
+For WYs 2-5, the Respite daily rate is based on the hourly rate with an assumption of 16 hours of service with a 12% G&A to address the increased in administrative costs associated with the new billing system.